Is Haiti Doomed?

 But Haiti could collect billions of dollars another way – without appearing the beggar nation.
 Before he departed suddenly, Aristide had applied for restitution from France.
 Aristide wanted France to return the $93 million francs Haiti had been forced to pay in reparations following Haiti’s successful slave revolt, which lasted for 13 years in the late 1700s to early 1800s.
 Comprised mostly of freed slaves, Haiti became the world’s first black-led nation in 1804.
 This application was cancelled after Aristide’s ouster, but it could be made again.

 Perhaps the United Stated could help persuade France to pay this restitution.
 After all, the United States had their share of slaves as well.
-If the United States doesn't want to help in this way, maybe it could help Haiti develop the infrastructure needed to produce industries and enhance the overall economic development.
+If the United States doesn’t want to help in this way, maybe it could help Haiti develop the infrastructure needed to produce industries and enhance the overall economic development.
 A little stewardship by the U.S. could have a miraculous effect on Haiti.
-Rather than spend countless billions of dollars fighting foes in the Middle East and elsewhere, perhaps the U.S. should spend some of that money instead on developing jobs in a country such as Haiti - a democratic republic, that is, after all, just miles away.
-Money spent to prevent revolution and war could be a much wiser option.
+Rather than spend countless billions of dollars fighting foes in the Middle East and elsewhere, perhaps the U.S. should spend some of that money instead on developing jobs in a country such as Haiti – a democratic republic, that is, after all, just miles away.
+Money spent on preventing revolution or war could be a wiser option.